JagodaT/dashboard-example/README.md

 # dashboard-example

-dashboard example with criminal data from RJ a shiny dashboard created as a demonstration for a Data Science course
+a shiny dashboard created as a demonstration for a Data Science course using criminal data from RJ